RunReveal

 Filtering and Starring

-• Filter by type: Show only specific artifact types (alerts, queries, notes)
+• Filter by type: Show only specific artifact types (alerts, queries, notes).
+Indicators are managed in the sidebar, not the main timeline filter list.

 • Filter by starred: Surface important findings quickly